 Here are the key runners and riders for the Betfred Cambridgeshire Handicap:

 Kynren – 12/1 (William Hill) –

 One of the form horses of 2017, Kynren picked up three consecutive wins last season under trainer David Barron (including at Newmarket in August).
 The horse looked to be on the verge of something special.
-Subsequent placed finishes at York (twice) and Sandown have cemented his place as a leading contender for the Cambridgeshire and he has form on the course.
+Subsequently placed finishes at York (twice) and Sandown have cemented his place as a leading contender for the Cambridgeshire and he has form on the course.

 Alfarris – 14/1 (888sport) –

-William Haggas’s four year old has been backed heavily in the ante-post markets.
+William Haggas’s four-year-old has been backed heavily in the ante-post markets.
 As such, he is fancied by many here at Newmarket.
 Four runs this year have yielded two first place and two second place finishes; add this to the wins at Goodwood and Sandown and it all points towards another impressive showing here.